3ct0s/eclipse-grabber/README.md

 ## What is Eclipse?

 Eclipse is an open source Python Discord Token Grabber that can be used on Windows and OSX systems.
-With this tool toy can generate exectubale files that will steal Discord tokens from a system and report them to your Discord server via Discord Webhooks.
+With this tool you can generate exectubale files that will steal Discord tokens from a system and report them to your Discord server via Discord Webhooks.

 ## How does it work?